Our world is full of spectacular natural wonders.

 Recommended bioluminescent kayaking tour in Punta Cuchillos: Bahia Rica Adventures (extremely kid-friendly, too!)

-Other can’t-miss activities in Punta Cuchillos: Whale- and dolphin-watching, and taking a boat tour to Isla Tortuga with its white-sand beaches and turquoise waters for snorkeling and sunning.
+Other can’t-miss activities in Punta Cuchillos: Whale- and dolphin-watching, chasing Costa Rica waterfalls, and taking a boat tour to Isla Tortuga.
+This island has white-sand beaches and turquoise waters for snorkeling and sunning.

 Sarah from Costa Rica Vibes (who has lived in Costa Rica for several years!) also recommends visiting the nearby Curu Reserve, a wildlife reserve with tons of different trails and a beautiful beach, and taking a boat tour to Isla San Lucas, an old prison on an island that is now a national park.